All Products

 Region

-Select a region that is close to your geographical location to reduce network latency.
-After a cluster is created, you cannot change the region of the cluster.
+Select a region that is close to you to reduce network latency.
+You cannot change the region after the cluster is created.
 For more information, see Regions and zones.

 Note

-Make sure that the PolarDB cluster and the Elastic Compute Service (ECS) instance to which you want to connect are deployed in the same region.
-Otherwise, the PolarDB cluster and the ECS instance can communicate only over the Internet, which degrades cluster performance.
+Make sure that the PolarDB cluster and the ECS instance to which you want to connect are in the same region.
+Otherwise, they cannot use the internal network for communication.
+This degrades performance.

 Creation Method